 Public Policy and Communications Manager

 Kathryn Hamoudah joined SCHR in January 2010.
 She supports the efforts of the Center through media, legislative and community advocacy.
 Kathryn is Chairperson of Georgians for Alternatives to the Death Penalty, our statewide anti-death penalty coalition.
-In addition, she is currently a Rockwood Death Penalty Abolition Fellow.
+In addition, she is a former Rockwood Death Penalty Abolition Fellow.
 Kathryn received her B.A. in Political Science from the University of St. Thomas in Houston, Texas.
-Prior to SCHR, she worked at the All About Developmental Disabilities, an organization that provides support services to thousands of families in the Metro Atlanta area living with developmental disabilities.
+Prior to SCHR, she worked at All About Developmental Disabilities, an organization that provides support services to thousands of families in the Metro Atlanta area living with developmental disabilities.

 Atteeyah Hollie returned to the Center in 2010 as an Initiative for Public Interest Law at Yale Fellow.
 Prior to law school, Atteeyah worked for almost five years as an investigator in the Center's Impact Litigation Unit.
 She now works to improve the quality of legal representation provided to poor Georgians accused of crimes.
 She received her B.A. in History from Dartmouth College in 2002.
 Atteeyah graduated from the University of California, Berkeley School of Law (Boalt Hall) in 2010 and is a member of the Georgia bar.